Dambudzo Marechera: Return to Zimbabwe and final years

 Marechera returned to the newly independent Zimbabwe in 1982 to assist in shooting the film of The House of Hunger.
-However, he fell out with the director and remained behind in Zimbabwe when the crew left, leading a homeless existence in Harare before his death there five years later in 1987, from an AIDS-related pulmonary disorder, aged 35.
+However, he fell out with the director and remained behind in Zimbabwe when the crew left, leading a homeless existence in Harare before his death there five years later in 1987, from an AIDS-related pneumonia, aged 35.

 Mindblast; or, The Definitive Buddy (1984) was written the year after his return home and comprises three plays, a prose narrative, a collection of poems, and a park-bench diary.
-The book criticizes the materialism, intolerance, opportunism, and corruption of post-independence Zimbabwe, extending the political debate beyond the question of nationalism to embrace genuine social regeneration.
-The combination of intense self-scrutiny, cogent social criticism, and open, experimental form appealed to a young generation of Zimbabweans, the so-called mindblast generation, who were seeking new ways of perceiving their roles within the emergent nation.
+The book criticises the materialism, intolerance, opportunism, and corruption of post-independence Zimbabwe.

 The Black Insider, posthumously published in 1990, is set in a faculty of arts building that offers refuge for a group of intellectuals and artists from an unspecified war outside, which subsequently engulfs them as well.
-The conversation of the characters centres on African identity and the nature of art, with the protagonist arguing that the African image is merely another chauvinistic figure of authority.
+The conversation of the characters centres on African identity and the nature of art.

 Marechera's poetry was published posthumously under the title Cemetery of Mind (1992).
-Like his stories, his poems show the influence of modernist writers from Arthur Rimbaud and T. S. Eliot to Allen Ginsberg and Christopher Okigbo, and confirm his proclivity for perceptive social critique, intense self-exploration, and verbal daring.

-In an interview, Marechera said of himself: "I think I am the doppelganger whom, until I appeared, African literature had not yet met.
-This is an accurate assessment of Marechera's role in shocking the reader into looking at himself anew through the eyes of the other.
-His individualism, literary experimentation, and iconoclasm ensure that his work resists narrow definitions; it is constantly shifting and crossing boundaries.